Frequently Asked Questions

 Q: I think the information for my home is incorrect.
 What should I do?

-A: There may be discrepancies between this source and other published sources of property information.
+There may be discrepancies between this source and other published sources of property information.
 The City of Shaker Heights and the Shaker Heights Public Library assume no liability for damages as a result of errors, omissions or discrepancies contained in this database.
-If you see a transcription error or have any comment about the database, please get in touch with us through the 'Contact Us' link at left.